 The spread of COVID-19 is a rapidly evolving situation, and the City is dedicated to keeping the community safe and informed during this unprecedented time.

 Updated information will be provided here as it becomes available.

 - The CDC is urging a halt to gatherings of 50 or more people for the next eight weeks.

 - For the health and safety of all Californians, Governor Gavin Newsom has implemented new restrictions to prevent the spread of COVID-19.
-Californians over 65 years old and those with underlying health conditions to self-isolate in their homes.
-Bars, nightclubs, pubs and wineries to have been asked to their doors.
+Californians over 65 years old and those with underlying health conditions thave been urged to self-isolate in their homes.
+Bars, nightclubs, pubs and wineries have been asked to close their doors.
 Restaurants and movie theaters are reqired to cut their capacity in half and ensure customers are practicing social distancing.

 - Most Humboldt County Schools have decided to close in response to COVID-19.
 A list of school closures provided by the Humbodt County Office of Education can be found here.